loganmarchione/HamRadioNewbie.com/content/posts/2024/12p1/index.md

 {{< img src="20241021_002.png" alt="radio wave" >}}

 In the diagram below, the time between the two green dots is one second.
-Because four cycles pass in one second, this wave has a wavelength of 4Hz.
+Because four cycles pass in one second, this wave has a frequency of 4Hz.
 You can see how the waves are closer together and more waves will pass in the same amount of time.

 {{< img src="20241021_003.png" alt="radio wave" >}}

-Because we're using the metric system, we can measure the waves using [metric prefixes](https://en.wikipedia.org/wiki/Metric_system).
+Because we're using the metric system, we can use [metric prefixes](https://en.wikipedia.org/wiki/Metric_system) for our units of measurement.
 For example, frequency could be 1,000Hz or simply one kilohertz (1KHz).
-A wavelength could be .01 meters or simply one centimeter (1cm).
+Wavelength could be .01 meters or simply one centimeter (1cm).

 | Prefix    | Symbol | Factor                       | Power    |
 |-----------|--------|------------------------------|----------|